 Unsurprisingly, when I got to Cape Wrath these shoes had worn out, but by then they’d done over seven hundred miles of rough trail walking in total and I’ve just bought replacements for seventy quid.
 Although the shoes were worn in, a full pack changes your gait and I did have minor blisters on my little toes in the first week; I just broke out the Compeed and carried on.

 I followed the same basic pattern as on the Pennine Way, four or five nights of camping then a hostel or BnB to shower, wash clothes and dry out.
 My income is modest so camping was essential, mostly wild camping not just to save money but because I keep hikers’ hours and sleep better in peace and quiet.
 The most I paid for a BnB was £50, but that was a more like a country hotel and totally worth it, especially as it snowed heavily that night and the breakfast was vast and delicious.
-Usually they were £40-45 for a single, hostels were around £18-£25.
+Hostels were around £18-£25.

 Generally BnBs were excellent value and the hostels were great too, although a couple were more geared to trendy youths on coaches than to filthy trailwalkers with wet tents.
 Above all, Scottish people were universally kind and friendly, even in the most unlikely-looking towns I was amazed how they all seemed to have time for a stranger.
 Short holidays in Scotland have never been enough for this attitude to sink into a dour, suspicious Englishman but now after six weeks up there I think I’m something of a changed man!

 I planned around a rough average of 30 km a day, being less ambitious on what sounded like tougher sections.
-I’ve left in my notes on food, etc. The first week’s schedule was constrained by accommodation bookings made long in advance.
+I’ve left in my original notes on food.
+The first week’s schedule was constrained by accommodation bookings made long in advance.
 I’d done this because it was Easter, so I’d figured everywhere would be very busy.
 In fact I could, and should, have been more flexible.

 Day 1, April 10th.
 By train to Berwick on Tweed.
 PLAN: Bus to Kirk Yetholm via Kelso.
 Walk 10 km to Morebattle.
 Supper Templehall Hotel Morebattle.
 Wild camp somewhere west of Morebattle.
 ACTUAL: I missed the last bus to KY as my train was three hours late into Berwick, hence I had to stay at Kelso.
 I’ll never be able to claim I walked the entire Scottish National Trail!